- Table of ContentsPrint

-Using Xanax, especially for a prolonged period, can have numerous drug abuse effects on your body.
-The medication is a central nervous system depressant, so most of the effects have to do with how your mind functions.
-The most common effects of Xanax use include lack of coordination, slurred speech, confusion and disorientation.
+Using Xanax, especially for a prolonged period, can have numerous negative effects on your body.
+The medication is a central nervous system depressant, which means that it slows down aspects of your mental and physical health.
+The most common effects of Xanax use include:

 Xanax Abuse Treatment

-Outpatient treatment programs give you more freedom, and there are two different options.
-The daily check-in program requires you to check in with a drug abuse counselor every day, while the day treatment program requires you to be at the center for eight hours each day.
-Meanwhile, you will be attending therapy sessions and possibly educational lectures about addiction and recovery.
+Outpatient treatment programs allow people to reside at their homes for the duration of recovery treatment.
+There are few typical variants on the type of outpatient programs that are offered.
+A daily check-in program requires you to check in with a drug abuse counselor every day, while the more intensive outpatient, day treatment and partial hospitalization programs can require you to be at the center for a set number of hours each day.
+Similar therapeutic interventions will be employed in both outpatient and residential treatment programs, including ongoing behavioral therapy sessions and possibly educational lectures about addiction and recovery.

 Teen Xanax Abuse

 Xanax abuse is not only a problem among adults; teenagers have prescription medication addictions as well.
-According to the 2011 Monitoring the Future survey, 7.4 percent of teenagers report using prescription drugs for nonmedical purposes in the past year.
+According to the 2014 Monitoring the Future survey, 13.9% of teenagers report using prescription drugs for non-medical purposes in the past year.
 While this includes other prescription drugs, Xanax seems to be a quite popular prescription drug abused by teens.